statebait/blog/content/blog/gsoc-phase-one/index.md

 Tools/Technologies used: [Recharts](http://recharts.org/en-US/), [React-Grid-Layout](https://github.com/STRML/react-grid-layout)

-The task was to create 4 different panels which contain configuration required for the simulation.
-The difficult part of this task was actually figuring out a sustainable/scalable state and manipulating it as each panel kind of intercommunicated with each other in the effort to create a viable configuration.
+For this task, I was to create 4 different panels which contain configuration required for the simulation.
+The difficult part of this task was actually figuring out a sustainable/scalable state and manipulating it as each panel intercommunicated with each other in the effort to create a viable configuration.
 To use easy-peasy for global state management was a great choice and helped a lot in this task but more on that in ['Extras'](#Extras).

 As for the panels, used react-grid-layout which makes it super easy to create draggable and resizeable layouts.